-A popular tourist attraction since the 18th century and a UNESCO world heritage since 1996.
-The imperial palace with its magnificent gardens is a must for any visitor to Vienna, Austria’s capital.
+Schönbrunn Palace, has been a popular tourist attraction since the 18th century and UNESCO world heritage since 1996.
+The lavish imperial palace, with its magnificent gardens is a must for any visitor to Austria’s capital Vienna.

 Public Park since 1779

-I have visited the 1,2 km2 park numerous times and been inside the palace a few times as well.
-Nevertheless, the sheer scale, the beauty, and the fantastic architecture never seizes to amaze me.
+I have visited the 1,2 km2 large park numerous times and also been inside the palace a few times.
+Nevertheless, the sheer scale, beauty, and fantastic architecture never ceases to amaze me.
 Nor anyone else for that matter.
-The Schönbrunn Palace receives around 8 million visitors per year and is not only the most visited landmark in Vienna, but in all of Austria.
-During the summer months (June-August) large hordes of tourists flow out of coaches, cars and the metro in their thousands descend on the palace.
-Sometimes it is far too crowded for my taste.
-On the other hand, the park is huge and even at the busiest times you can find a quiet place, allowing for contemplation and taking in the park’s beauty relatively undisturbed.
+The Schönbrunn Palace receives around 8 million visitors per year and is the most visited landmark in all of Austria.
+During the summer months (June-August), large hordes of tourists rush out of coaches, cars, and the metro in their thousands invading the palace.
+Hence, if you want to avoid the crowds, arrive early and during a weekday.
+Nevertheless, the park is huge, and even at the busiest times, you can find a quiet place.
+Try Lange Wiese, near the Palmenhaus for contemplation, and to enjoy the park’s beauty relatively undisturbed.

-Since its humble origins as a hunting lodge in 1638 the Schönbrunn Palace has been extensively rebuilt and expanded over the centuries.
-It received its present size, layout and appearance in the middle of the 18th century.
-With a whopping 1441 rooms the palace, which actually only was the imperial family’s summer residence, is massive.
+Since its humble origins as a hunting lodge in 1638, Schönbrunn Palace was extensively rebuilt and expanded over the centuries.
+It got its present size, layout, and appearance in the middle of the 18th century.
+Although the palace only was the imperial family’s summer residence, it has a bountiful 1441 rooms.
 If the exterior impresses you, just wait until you get inside the palace.
-The interior decorations of the palace are beyond your wildest dreams.
-No expense was spared in making some of the most lavishly decorated and stunning rooms, I have ever laid my eyes upon.
-The Schönbrunn Palace was not only the imperial family’s summer residence, but was one of Austria’s main state residences where countless parties and official events took place.
-Receiving an invitation to Schönbrunn was the highest honour to any dignitary, domestic or foreign.
+The interior decorations are beyond your wildest dreams.
+No expense was spared, in making some of the most lavishly decorated and stunning rooms, I have ever seen.
+However, over time Schönbrunn Palace became more than a summer residence.
+It was one of Austria’s main state residences where countless festivities and official events took place.
+Receiving an invitation to Schönbrunn was the highest honour for any domestic or foreign dignitary.

 Popular all year

-The museum and those parts of the palace that are open to the public gives you a small insight to the lifestyle to one of the most powerful royal families in Europe from the middle ages until the First World War.
-The museum itself receives around 3 million visitors per year and a popular landmark the year around.
-Thus, I recommend visiting the palace outside the main season if you have the opportunity to do this.
-Springtime in Vienna (April and May) are often mild and the newly blossoming gardens are spectacular colourful and a great time to visit the palace as well.
-At the end of the summer, September still has the warm and lush felling to it, but the number of tourist have diminished.
-I love emerging myself into Vienna when it has gotten back some kind of normalcy after school start.
+The museum and the parts of the palace open to the public gives you a small insight to the lavish lifestyle of one of the most powerful royal families in Europe, from the middle ages until the First World War.
+The museum itself receives around 3 million visitors per year and is a popular spectacle all year.
+I, therefore, recommend visiting the palace outside the main season, if you have the opportunity to do this.
+Springtime in Vienna (April and May) are often mild, and the newly blooming gardens are spectacularly colourful, making it a great time to visit.
+September still has the warm and lush feeling to it, making early autumn a good time to visit as well.
+Besides, the number of tourists have also diminished slightly.

 Coffee and cake

 Do not forget to make your way up to the Gloriette.
-Built in 1775, it was used as the breakfast room and dining hall for the emperor and his entourage.
-The magnificent pavilion not only offers great views of Schönbrunn Palace and the gardens, but also of Vienna.
+Constructed in 1775, it was used as a breakfast room and dining hall by the emperor and his entourage.
+The magnificent pavilion offers great views of Schönbrunn Palace, the gardens, and parts of Vienna.
 In addition to the rooftop viewing terrace, the Gloriette also houses a café.
-Join the Viennese for their favourite afternoon pastime, drinking coffee and eating cake.
-I can easily spend a few hours at Schönbrunn, leisurely strolling along some of the paths or just enjoying a coffee and the views, before I get back to real life and the hustle and bustle of magnificent Vienna.
+Why not join the Viennese for their favourite afternoon pastime, coffee and cake!
+I love spending a few hours at Schönbrunn.
+Leisurely strolling along some of the pathways or just enjoy a coffee and the views, before I get back to the hustle and bustle of the big city.

 Vienna is perfect for streetcar sightseeing.
 I discovered that I could experience many of the city’s different facets within 2-3 hours, with the D-line.
 You can experience the imperial Vienna, busy shopping streets, workers housing estates, and the Nussberg wine district just to name a few.
 Taking you from the city’s main railway station (Hauptbahnhof) […]